Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 # Bugs

 # ToDo (prioritised)
-* shiftValues -> parameter of filtermask?
+* add type region -> bit-mask for mopholgical operations -> instance of Matrix<bool>
-* remember directory of last file selection
+* Conservative Smoothing Filter with any filter mask: http://homepages.inf.ed.ac.uk/rbf/HIPR2/csmooth.htm
+* Minimum and Maximum with any filter mask
+* Median with any filter mask
+* Median with Huang-Algorithm (if filter mask is "closed")
 * Look at ToDos in Source-Code and change to // IP if appliable
-* Display-Information: Decide between gray and color image
-* implement template Matrix -> move functionality from Image
 * implement move-constructor and move-operator -> copy from cImage and remove afterwards -> test, that the move-constructor and move-operator are called, when possible
 * Image
   * create class Image which inherits from Matrix<unsigned char> -> test that move-constructor and move-operator of Matrix is used